Alcaligenes aquatilis: Hydrocarbon breakdown

-Genetic analysis of A. aquatilis has indicated the potential for the breakdown of hydrocarbons, an important environmental pollutant.
-The QD168 strain contains the genes for 7 aromatic catabolic pathways and 16 peripheral pathways, while analysis of the BU33N strain found 97 genes related to the breakdown of aromatic compounds.
+Genetic analysis suggests that A. aquatilis can break down hydrocarbons, an important class of environmental pollutants.
+Strain QD168 contains 95 genes encoding proteins for seven central aromatic catabolic pathways and 16 peripheral catabolic pathways or reactions for aromatic compounds.
+Analysis of strain BU33N found 97 genes related to the metabolism of aromatic compounds.

 A beach in Prince William Sound is polluted by the Exxon Valdez oil spill.

-Growth assays of A. aquatilis show the bacterium's ability to metabolize numerous compounds found in pollutants such as crude oil, as well as other benzene derivatives and straight-chain hydrocarbons.
-Strain BU3NN displayed clear emulsification activity, indicating the production of biosurfactants, which reduce tensions in hydrocarbons, allowing for their breakdown.
+Growth assays showed that A. aquatilis can metabolize several compounds found in pollutants such as crude oil, as well as benzene derivatives and straight-chain hydrocarbons.
+Strain BU33N also showed emulsification activity, indicating biosurfactant production, which may help make hydrocarbons more available for degradation.

-The breakdown of benzene is of particular interest as it is present in oil-polluted sites and is extremely toxic.
-Through transcriptional analysis, it was found that A. aquatilis likely catalyzes benzene by converting it to a phenol intermediate, and then into catechol.
+Benzene breakdown is of interest because benzene is found at oil-polluted sites and is highly toxic.
+Transcriptional analysis found that A. aquatilis degrades benzene by converting it to a phenol intermediate, and then to catechol.
 From catechol, A. aquatilis uses six enzymes to form acetyl-CoA and succinyl-CoA.

-The ability of A. aquatilis to break down pollutants associated with oil spills suggests the potential for use in cleaning up oil spills in aquatic environments and mitigating industrial contamination in coastal regions.
+The ability of A. aquatilis to degrade hydrocarbons suggests potential for use in the bioremediation of oil-polluted environments.